 So that’s it!

 These are the only things you require to start your e-commerce store.
-Trust me it is straightforward to create it yourself.
+Trust me; it is straightforward to create it yourself.
 The hard part is the business side.
-When you go for WooCommerce based solution at least the technical side is made easy.
+When you go for WooCommerce based solution at least the technical part is made easy.
 So, you can focus on the business side.

 Also, you can add a few more plugins for cart abandonment, live chat, tracking etc. But to begin with, these things are sufficient.

-So, best of luck with building your store. 🙂
+So, best of luck and start an e-commerce store soon. 🙂